Ryo-N7/Ryo-N7.github.io/_posts/2018-04-02-sakura-surprise.md

 3. Use `rasterGrob()` to render a raster object with the downloaded image
 4. Build up our ggplot visualization step-by-step

 When I originally created this viz last year, I just used an image taken from Google, but this year I went to the [Imperial Palace East Gardens](https://www.japan-guide.com/e/e3018.html) and took a few pics of the beautiful cherry blossoms there to use for this plot!
+You can use the code to try it out with other pictures as well.

 ``` r
 library(jpeg)